w3f/polkadot-wiki/docs/learn/learn-accounts.md

 An address is the public part of a {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
 account.
 The private part is the key used to access this address.
 The public and private parts together make up a {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} account.
-You can think of the public address of your account like your mailbox and the private key like the key to open that mailbox.
-Anybody can send mail to your mailbox, but only you can access them as only you have access to its key.
+You can think of the public address of your account, like your mailbox and the private key like the key to open that mailbox.
+Anybody can send mail to your mailbox, but only you can access it as only you have access to its key.
 In the context of
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} accounts, anybody can send tokens to your public address but only you can transact with them using your private key.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} accounts, anybody can send tokens to your public address, but only you can transact with them using your private key.
 That is why you should keep your private key secret.

 ### Mnemonic and Address Generation

 A user's account requires a private key that can sign on to one of the [supported curves and signature schemes](../build/build-protocol-info.md#cryptography).
-Without a private key an account cannot sign anything.
+Without a private key, an account cannot sign anything.
 In
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} there are some exceptions of accounts that do not have private keys (i.e. key-less accounts).
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} there are some exceptions of accounts that do not have private keys (i.e. keyless accounts).
 Such accounts are [multi-signature accounts](./learn-account-multisig.md), [pure proxies](./learn-proxies-pure.md#anonymous-proxy-pure-proxy), and [system accounts](./learn-account-advanced.md#system-accounts) that are not discussed here and are